perfanalytics/pose2sim/README.md

   - set `convert_from` to 'qualisys' in your `Config.toml` file.
 Change `binning_factor` to 2 if you film in 540p
 - **From Optitrack:** Exporting calibration will be available in Motive 3.2.
 In the meantime:
   - Calculate intrinsics with a board (see next section)
   - Use their C++ API [to retrieve extrinsic properties](https://docs.optitrack.com/developer-tools/motive-api/motive-api-function-reference#tt_cameraxlocation).
 Translation can be copied as is in your `Calib.toml` file, but TT_CameraOrientationMatrix first needs to be [converted to a Rodrigues vector](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#ga61585db663d9da06b68e70cfbf6a1eac) with OpenCV.
+See instructions [here](https://github.com/perfanalytics/pose2sim/issues/28)
 - **From Vicon:**
   - Not possible yet.
 [Want to contribute?](#how-to-contribute)